-This program, established in 1984 with special funding from private donor, has as its focus one of I.T.C.'s objectives: "to create an appreciation of African, African American and other traditions of worship and to instill a sense of discipline in their forms and expression."
-The I.T.C. has embarked upon the second phase of this program with the following plans already in place:
+This program, established in 1984 with special funding from a private donor, has as its focus one of ITC's objectives: "to create an appreciation for African, African-American and other traditions of worship and to instill a sense of discipline in their forms and expression."
+The program emphases include:

 - 1. A strengthening of liturgical/worship focus for students with concentrations in worship, homiletics, and music. - Worship conferences which are open to laity and clergy.
-Leaders for the conferences include I.T.C. students, graduates, faculty, and denominational leaders.
-The goal of these conferences is to explore ways in which worship of God in and through Jesus the Christ moves the community through ritual action to more empowered living. - 3.
-A continuation of scholarly publications on worship and music in African American traditions.
+Leaders for the conferences include ITC students, graduates, faculty, and denominational leaders.
+The goal of these conferences is to explore ways in which worship of God in and through Jesus the Christ moves the community through ritual action to more empowered living. - A continuation of scholarly publications on worship and music in African-American traditions.